pyOpenSci/pyopensci.github.io/_posts/2024-08-02-pyopensci-at-scipy-2024.md

    I discussed in my [PyCon talk in April](blog/python-packaging-friends-dont-let-friends-package-alone.html), which is also available on [YouTube](https://www.youtube.com/watch?v=mJPoj9Ex9fk&list=PL2Uw4_HvXqvYhjub9bw4uDAmNtprgAvlJ).
 I'd love for you to check it out!

-### pyOpenSci's impact on the scientific Python ecosystem
+### pyOpenSci's Python packaging guidebook is having a positive impact on the scientific Python ecosystem

-During my talk, I addressed critical pain points I've experienced as an educator teaching spatial and earth data science, and as a maintainer of [stravalib](https://stravalib.readthedocs.io/en/latest/)—a package that supports my pre-COVID obsession with ultra mountain running.
+During my talk, I addressed critical pain points I've experienced as an educator teaching spatial and earth data science, and as a maintainer of [stravalib](https://stravalib.readthedocs.io/en/latest/)—a package that supports my pre-getting-COVID obsession with ultra mountain running.

 Things kicked off with a bang, thanks to the best meme ever, created by